UW-UPL/uw-upl.github.io/content/coords/README.md

 }
 ```

+Please make your photo have square dimensions to prevent bad stretching/shrinking.

 If you do not want to include a photo, just do not add the photo property to
 the object.
 We have a default (anonymous) photo if no image is provided.